 As a result, our revised study protocol prioritized UPF’s in its contamination leg given the substantial contact with plastic and other known PDC sources like the linings of food and soft drink cans.

 In general, the results from lifestyle and dietary intervention studies have been of limited value in clinical practice.

 The lack of direct human data on the health effects of low-level, plastic-derived environmental chemicals such as Bisphenol A (BPA) has contributed to an internationally divisive scientific controversy that has prevented health professionals and consumers from making scientifically valid health decisions.

 On one side of the controversy are university and independent scientists who contend that hundreds of published studies prove that micro- and pico-molar concentrations of BPA are unhealthy.
-On the other side, corporate and some federal regulatory scientists point to the recent CLARITY study whose results contend that low levels are safe.
+On the other side, corporate and some federal regulatory scientists point to the recent CLARITY-BPA study whose results, they contend show that low levels are safe.

-CLARITY and most other published studies have been based upon an in vivo murine model.
-As a result, the current debate centers on protocol flaws, confounding factors, sources of contamination and the finer points of how the murine studies were conducted.
+CLARITY-BPA and most other published studies have been based upon an in vivo murine model.
+As a result, the current debate centers on protocol flaws, confounding factors, sources of contamination and the finer points of how the murine studies were conducted

-All of the arguments on both sides are unlikely to sway opinion one way or another for four reasons:
+All of the arguments on both sides are unlikely to sway opinion one way or another because: